Second Charge Bridging Loans

 - Increase borrowing

-A Second Charge Bridging Loan is a short-term lending product which is secured against a property that already has a mortgage or other funding secured on it
+Second Charge Bridging Loan - a short-term lending product secured against property that already has a mortgage or other funding secured on it

-Bridging Loans are a short-term loan secured against property.
-They can be used like a mortgage to buy the property itself, or as a way of raising funding for any other business purpose.
+Bridging Loans are short-term loans secured against property.
+They can be used as a mortgage to buy the property itself, or as a way of raising funding for any other business purpose.
 They are known as a bridge or Bridging Loan because they are intended to bridge a short-term funding gap.

 They are often used to provide short-term funding while a mortgage can be arranged.